 The Bail Reform Act provides a rebuttable presumption of risk of flight or danger to the community when a defendant is charged with an offense for which the Controlled Substances Act, 21 U.S.C. § 801 et seq., prescribes a maximum prison term of ten years or more.
 See 18 U.S.C. § 3142(e); see also United States v.
 Stricklin, 932 F.2d 1353, 1354 (10th Cir.
 1991) (upon finding of probable cause that defendant committed federal drug offense carrying maximum prison term of ten years or more, rebuttable presumption that no conditions of release will assure defendant's appearance and safety of community).
-The complaint charges defendants with conspiracy to distribute and possess with intent to distribute 1,000 kilograms or more of marijuana.
-Section 841(b)(1)(A) of the Controlled Substances Act imposes a minimum of 10 years and a maximum of life in prison for offenses involving 1,000 kilograms or more of marijuana, thereby triggering the rebuttable presumption for detention.
+The Second Superseding Indictment charges defendant with conspiracy to distribute and possess with intent to distribute more than 50 grams of methamphetamine, and to lease, rent, use and maintain a residence for distributing and using methamphetamine.
+Section 841(b)(1)(A)(viii) of the Controlled Substances Act imposes a minimum of 10 years and a maximum of life in prison for offenses involving 50 grams or more of methamphetamine, thereby triggering the rebuttable presumption for detention.
 United States v.
 Quartermaine, 913 F.2d 910, 916 (11th Cir.
 1990) (grand jury indictment provides probable cause required by statute to trigger presumption); see United States v.
 Carr, No. 07-40034-JAR, 2007 WL 2253200, at 6 (D. Kan.
 July 31, 2007).

 Once the presumption arises, the burden of production shifts to defendant.
 Stricklin, 932 F.2d at 1354.
 Defendant's burden of production is not heavy, but defendant must produce some evidence.
 Id.; United States v.
 Dominguez, 783 F.2d 702, 707 (7th Cir.
 1986) (to rebut presumption, defendant must come forward with credible evidence of something specific about charged criminal conduct or individual circumstances that tends to show that what is true in general is not true in particular case).
 Even if defendant meets the burden of production, the presumption remains a factor in determining whether to release or detain.
 Stricklin, 932 F.2d at 1354.
 "Thus the mere production of evidence does not completely rebut the presumption, and in making its ultimate determination, the court may still consider the finding by Congress that drug offenders pose a special risk of flight and dangerousness to society."
 United States v.
 Holmes, No. 05-40066-01-SAC, 2007 WL 293907, at 2 (D. Kan.
 Jan.
 29, 2007) (quoting United States v.
 Hare, 837 F.2d 796, 798-99 (5th Cir.
 1989)) (footnote omitted).
 The burden of proof remains with the government to show that no condition or combination of conditions would reasonably assure the accused's presence in later proceedings and/or the safety of other persons and the community.
 Lutz, 207 F. Supp.2d at 1251 (burden of persuasion regarding risk of flight and danger to community always remains with government).
 The government must prove dangerousness to any other person or the community by clear and convincing evidence.
 Id. at 1252.